 What’s a credit score?

-A common question we get is, “how can I fix my credit score?”
+A frequent question we get is, “how can I fix my credit score?”
 It helps to first know what a credit score is.

 Fair Isaac Corporation (FICO), not to be confused with FICA for the Federal Insurance Contribution Act for Social Security, is the most commonly used credit scoring system.
 FICO uses a point scale from 300 to 850 to grade your creditworthiness.
 Your FICO score is essentially a grade that tells lenders, such as banks and credit card companies, how likely you are to pay a loan back in full and on time.

 The higher your credit score the better for you.
 The average credit score in the U.S. is 636 and the median score at 723.
 The average score below the median suggests that the scores below the median are so low they pull the average down hard.

 Simply put, like Grindr, there’s more bad than good.
 Be good by signing up here for the free Improve or Build Your Credit Score Plan powered by Experian.

-How do you fix your credit score to take that bottle of wine and hot man to Fire Island?
+How do you fix your credit score to get that hot man to Fire Island?

 Here are seven steps to improve your credit score regardless of what it is.
 Do each of the following in the order presented.
 The first few tips will have bigger, more immediate impacts than the latter.

 1. Pay your bills on time (when they need it they need it)

-The biggest component of a credit score, by 35%, is payment history – or how good or bad you are with paying your bills on time or at all.
+The biggest component of a credit score, by a whopping 35%, is payment history – or how good or bad you are with paying your bills on time or at all.
 Good payment habits show banks that you’re a good credit risk, so pay all your bills on time and in full every time.

-2. Close all but your oldest credit cards (when older is better)
+2. Close all but your oldest credit cards (older is better)